Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 - Firmware update was quick and easy, simply by following the [instructions](https://www.motion-gps.com/motion/documentation.html) provided.
 - Contactless charging is very convenient.
 - Switching the unit on, checking battery levels and switching off is very easy.
-- Downloading data via the built in web server is quick and easy.
+- Downloading data via the built in webserver is quick and easy.
 - Data quality looks to be excellent when analysed in [GPSResults](https://www.gps-speed.com/index.html) and [GPS Speedreader](https://ecwindfest.org/GPS/GPSSpeedreader.html).